michellab/AMMo/examples/example_ptp1b/README.md

 Markov State Models were built in a jupyter notebook, which can be found in `analysis/msm.ipynb`.
 It makes use of the `MSMCollection` part of the `ammo` python library, which allows to build mutiple MSMs at once, so ensuring consistent clustering and metastable state assignments.
 More details can be found in the notebook itself.

-Additionally, data analysis found in the SI is also in the `analysis` folder.
+Additionally, data analysis found in the SI is in `analysis/supplementary_information.ipynb`.

 ## References